Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 IsoVolume
 ~~~~~~~~~
 IsoVolume is a filter that clips a data set based on a minimum
 and maximum value in a scalar field.
-All value outside of the minminum and maximum
+All value outside of the minimum and maximum
 values are removed from the data set.

 .. code-block:: c++